typpo/blog/source/_posts/2013-11-26-asterank-discover-reviews-100000th-image.markdown

 {% imgcap center http://i.imgur.com/Ur7PRmum.jpg Chelyabinsk, Russia, February 15, 2013 %}

 I've [discussed](http://www.ianww.com/2013/08/05/how-a-programmer-can-discover-an-asteroid/) in the past why human reviewal is an important part of this process.
-Right now, anything found by asteroid-hunting algorithms needs to be reviewed by a human anyway.
+Our asteroid-hunting algorithms are outdated, and all results must be reviewed by humans anyway due to the prevalence of false positive.
+There's also a big false negative problem - I've heard some astronomers estimate that algorithms miss over 50% of asteroids in the imagery they're searching.
 A crowdsourced dataset will ultimately lead to better computer detection with fewer false positives.

 ## Methodology

-My approach in Asterank Discover was straightforward, with the intention of saving arder computation for later.
+My approach in Asterank Discover was straightforward, with the intention of saving harder computation for later.
 Display a few control images, then display unknowns and images that we don't have enough data on.
-User history is recorded so we can determine how much we can trust their ability to actually spot asteroids.
+User history is recorded so we can decide how much we can trust the ability of individuals to actually spot asteroids.

 Next step: an analysis on hundreds of potential asteroids found to compute and check their orbital solutions.